geltz/sequa/README.md

   <img src="icon.png" alt="sequa icon" width="100">
 </p>

-sequa is a generative drum machine and synthesis engine.
+sequa is a generative sequencer and drum synthesis engine.
 it lets you import your own sounds in-place by clicking/dragging on pad titles.

 **controls**